margaret/simple_website_template/README.md

 An overengineered flask template that ultimately just generates a static website.
 Meant to be used with [GitHub pages](https://pages.github.com/).

+I can't claim this is the best way to make your GitHub pages, but it is _a_ way to make GitHub pages.

 ## Development

 0. Install requirements